GCT Trustees are all volunteer members with a diversity of skills.

 Wendy has a BS from Ohio State University and Masters in Biological Sciences from Iowa State University.
 She is a member of Groton Trails Committee, the local horse owners association, Groton Garden Club, New England Horse and Trail and Old North Bridge Hounds.
 Her interests include horseback riding, skiing, hiking, biking, gardening, mock fox hunting, bird watching and tracking.

 Susan has been a Trustee since 2011.
 She is skilled in communications, outreach, writing, energy and marketing.
-She has put her skills to excellent use moving membership to online e-news, updating/ coordinating property stewards, expanding community visibility and improving membership.
+She has put her skills to excellent use moving membership to online e-news, expanding community visibility and improving membership engagement.
 She is also working to keep the website interesting and up-to-date.
-With co-communicator Scott Wilson, she was the architect of the GCT 50th anniversary year of events.
-She enjoys being out on GCT properties (Fitch-Woods is her favorite) and likes to organize snowshoe hikes during the winter, including full moon hikes.
-She currently serves on the Communication/Membership Committee.
+She enjoys being out on GCT properties (Fitch-Woods is her favorite).
+She currently serves on the Communication/ Membership Committee and was elected Vice President in May 2021.

-Susan holds a BS in Journalism and works in communications at the Harvard Kennedy School of Government.
+Susan holds a BS in Journalism and works in communications at the Harvard Kennedy School of Government, writing and managing external media.
 Her interests include hiking, reading and playing Scrabble (especially when she can beat Ed).

 Ed has been a Trustee for many years and is a recent past President of the GCT.
 He has contributed significantly to the LTA accreditation efforts, and has helped move the Trust’s overall organization and record-keeping forward.
 He has experience with the Trust and with a number of the projects and technologies the GCT needs to implement and maintain going forward, especially document management and stewardship GPS/GIS skills.
 He has also served on other non-profit boards, both environmental and other.